To start with, Water Pump Failure can be extremely hard to diagnose.

 So, Like any other mechanical device, they will produce a few warning signs that they are wearing out.

 When the water pump fails or is beginning to wear out, it can lead to complete engine failure.
-When there is a problem with the flow of operation and your engine starts to get hot; it is time to investigate if your car’s water pump is failing.
+When there is a problem with the flow of operation and your engine starts to get hot, it is time to investigate if your have a water pump failure.

 Common Symptoms, That Hint Towards Having A Water Pump Failure: